Information for new Library users

 The University Library and its staff are here to support your studies, providing you with access to information – online, multimedia or printed – and the skills to make the most of it.

 Read our Making the most of your Library guide for a general introduction to the Library and our services.

 A large academic library can be confusing and hard to find your way around.
 Get a head start by...

-- coming to a one-hour Finding your way workshop at the Library to find out how to search the catalogue and find items on the shelves
+- coming to a one-hour Finding your way workshop at the Library to find out what's where in the library buildings and how to find items on the shelves

 - trying one of our LibLearn Tutorials

 to find out how to use the Library and search the catalogue.
 Available 24/7 on Blackboard, the University's online learning system

 Also, watch out for any Library induction sessions that your School might have arranged.
 These will show you the basics of using the Library tailored to your subject.